karafka/karafka/.github/ISSUE_TEMPLATE/bug_report.md

 Scope of the OSS Support
 ===========

-We do not provide OSS support for outdated versions of Karafka.
+We do not provide OSS support for outdated versions of Karafka and its components.

 Please ensure that you are using a version that is still actively supported.
 We cannot assist with any longer maintained versions unless you support us with our Pro offering (https://karafka.io/docs/Pro-Support/).